-- (a) unless otherwise stated in the Dispatch Instruction, comply with aDispatch Instruction immediately upon receipt; - (b) respond to all Dispatch Instructions in accordance with Good UtilityPractice: - (c) meet voltage criteria in accordance with the provisions in the CAISO Tariff; - (d) meet any applicable Operational Ramp Rates; - respond to Dispatch Instructions for Ancillary Services within the required time periods and (in the case of Participating Generators providing Regulation) respond to AGC from the EMS; and - (f) if a time frame is stated in a Dispatch Instruction, respond to a DispatchInstruction within the stated time frame.
+- (a) unless otherwise stated in the Dispatch Instruction, comply with a Dispatch Instruction immediately upon receipt; - (b) respond to all Dispatch Instructions in accordance with Good Utility Practice; - (c) meet voltage criteria in accordance with the provisions in the CAISO Tariff;

+- (d) meet any applicable Operational Ramp Rates; - respond to Dispatch Instructions for Ancillary Services within the required time periods and (in the case of Participating Generators providing Regulation) respond to AGC from the EMS; and - (f) if a time frame is stated in a Dispatch Instruction, respond to a Dispatch Instruction within the stated time frame.

-34.13.2 Failure To Conform To Dispatch Instructions
+34.13.2 Failure to Conform to Dispatch Instructions

 In the event that, in carrying out the Dispatch Instruction, an unforeseen problem arises (relating to plant operations or equipment, personnel or the public safety), the recipient of the Dispatch Instruction must notify the CAISO or, in the case of a Generator, the relevant Scheduling Coordinator immediately.
 The relevant Scheduling Coordinator shall notify the CAISO of the problem immediately.
-If a resource is unavailable or incapable of responding to a Dispatch Instruction, or fails to respond to a Dispatch Instruction in accordance with its terms, the resource shall be considered to be non-conforming to the Dispatch Instruction unless the resource has notified the CAISO of an event that prevents it from performing its obligations within thirty (30) minutes of the onset of such event through a submission in the CAISO's outage management system pursuant to Section 9 log entry.
+If a resource is unavailable or incapable of responding to a Dispatch Instruction, or fails to respond to a Dispatch Instruction in accordance with its terms, the resource shall be considered to be non-conforming to the Dispatch Instruction unless the resource has notified the CAISO of an event that prevents it from performing its obligations within thirty (30) minutes of the onset of such event through a submission in the CAISO's outage management system pursuant to Section 9.
 Notification of non-compliance via the Automated Dispatch System (ADS) will not supplant nor serve as the official notification mechanism to the CAISO.
-If the resource is considered to be non-conforming as described above, the Scheduling Coordinator for the resource concerned shall be subject to Uninstructed Imbalance Energy as specified in Section 11.5.2 and Uninstructed Deviation Penalties as specified in Section 11.23.
+If the resource is considered to be non-conforming as described above, the Scheduling Coordinator for the resource concerned shall be subject to Uninstructed Imbalance Energy as specified in Section 11.5.2.
 This applies whether any Ancillary Services concerned are contracted or Self-Provided.
-For a

-Non-Dynamic System Resource Dispatch Instruction prior to the Trading Hour, the Scheduling Coordinator shall inform the CAISO of its ability to conform to a Dispatch Instruction via ADS.
+For a Non-Dynamic System Resource Dispatch Instruction prior to the Trading Hour, the Scheduling Coordinator shall inform the CAISO of its ability to conform to a Dispatch Instruction via ADS.
 The Non-Dynamic System Resource has the option to accept, partially accept, or decline the Dispatch Instruction, but in any case must respond within the timeframe specified in a Business Practice Manual.
 The Non-Dynamic System Resource can change its response within the indicated timeframe.
-If a Non-Dynamic System Resource does not respond within the indicated timeframe, the Dispatch Instruction will be considered declined.
-A decline of such a Non-Dynamic System Resource for a Dispatch Instruction received at least forty (40) minutes prior to the Trading Hour will be subject to Uninstructed Deviation Penalties as specific in Section 11.23.
-A decline of such a Non-Dynamic System Resource for a Dispatch Instruction received less than forty (40) minutes prior to the Trading Hour will not be subject to Uninstructed Deviation Penalties.
-A Non-Dynamic System Resource that only partially accepts a Dispatch Instruction is subject to Uninstructed Deviation Penalties for the portion of the Dispatch Instruction that is declined.
+If a Non-Dynamic System Resource does not respond within the indicated timeframe, the Dispatch Instruction will be considered accepted.